leheltorok/effect_cape_for_bela_mini/Case/readme.md

 The enclosure can be crafted using any laser-cuttable material that is 3mm thick.
-I opted for a 3mm thick acrylic sheet, eliminating the need for engravings.
+I opted for a 3mm thick transparent acrylic sheet, eliminating the need for engravings.

 Additionally, to hold the case together, you will need: